Rally in Frederick calls for an end to violence

 Anitra Watts said she asked Hill to help organize the event after a shooting incident involving a family member in early July.

-A nephew of Watts' who she helped raise was also killed by gun violence in New York in 2012 at the age of 17.
+A nephew of Watts' whom she helped raise was also killed by gun violence in New York in 2012 at the age of 17.

 "The pain that I felt, I never want another mom to go through that," she said.